-Here is a look at Tiger's brief but impressive college golf career at Stanford from his freshman season in 1994 to his sophomore year in 1996, when he turned pro and became a professional golfer.
+Here is a look at Tiger Woods' college career accomplishments at Stanford from the start of his freshman season in 1994 to the end of his sophomore year in 1996, when he claimed a national championship before becoming a professional golfer.

 NCAA Individual Champion

-Tiger won the 1996 NCAA Championship at the Honors Course in Ooltewah, Tennessee, at 3-under, defeating Arizona's Rory Sabbatini by four strokes as Tiger was the only player to finish under par.
-He could've won by an even larger margin as he shot a 3-under 69, a course-record, 5-under 67 and 3-under 69 in the first three rounds, before carding an 8-over 80 in the final round.
+Tiger won the 1996 NCAA Championship at the Honors Course in Ooltewah, Tennessee, shooting a 3-under to defeat Arizona's Rory Sabbatini by four strokes.
+Tiger was the only player to finish under par.
+He could have won by an even larger margin as he shot a first-round 69, a course-record 67 in the second round and another 69 in the third round before carding an 8-over 80 in the final round.

 Tiger was Stanford's first individual NCAA champion since Frank Tatum in 1942.
 The Cardinal placed fourth as a team.

 National Player of the Year

 The player who Tiger has been compared to most in his career is Jack Nicklaus, who had a national player of the year award named in his honor that is given annually to the top players at the Division I, II, III, NAIA and NJCAA levels.
 Tiger won the award in 1996, when he won the individual NCAA championship.

 Phil Mickelson, David Duval, Justin Leonard and Stewart Cink won the award in the '90s prior to Tiger.